-Sailing along the western side of the Tusenöyane (where we're not allowed to land in summer), you may see polar bears and walruses as we approach Risetreppen.
-This beautiful canyon features an accessible kittiwake colony.
-During our walk, we may encounter reindeer on the lush tundra.
+Sailing along the western side of the Tusenoyane (where we're not allowed to land in summer), we may see polar bears and walruses as we approach Risetreppen.
+This beautiful canyon features an accessible kittiwake colony, and during our walk we may encounter reindeer on the lush tundra.

-Day 6: Pomor trappers at Russebukta
+Day 7: Pomor trappers at Russebukta

-At Ardalstangen, we go on shore in an area with lakes and different species of waterfowl.
-Nearby in Habenichtbukta, we can look from some distance to a wintering site of 18th-century Pomor trappers, who often stayed for years in the same place.
-Later in the afternoon, we land at the south side of Russebukta, near a tundra with reindeer and great walking opportunities.
+Today we go to shore at Ardalstangen, a ruggedly scenic area with lakes and different species of waterfowl.
+Later in nearby Habenichtbukta, we can look from some distance to a wintering site of 18th-century Pomor trappers, who often stayed for years in the same place.
+Later in the afternoon, we aim to land at the south side of Russebukta, near a tundra with reindeer and great walking opportunities.

-Day 7: Guillemot colony and south Spitsbergen
+Day 8: Guillemot colony and south Spitsbergen

-Today we aim to land at the mountain of Stellingfjellet, near the largest colony of Brünnich's guillemots in Spitsbergen.
-Later in the day, we will make landings at the rarely visited coast of south Spitsbergen, at the bay of Isbukta.
+Our goal for the first part of the day is a landing at the mountain of Stellingfjellet, near the largest colony of Brunnich's guillemots in Spitsbergen.
+Later on we will make landings at the rarely visited coast of south Spitsbergen, at the bay of Isbukta.
+We continue our voyage in Bell Sund, one of the largest fjord systems in Svalbard.
+The ocean currents make this area slightly warmer than other areas in Spitsbergen.